 May I audit a course?

-If you wish to enroll in a course with “Audit” as the grading option, call Outreach College Student Services office at (808) 956-7221 or email firstname.lastname@example.org to find out whether the course can be taken for the audit grade option and to request an Audit Approval Form.
+If you wish to enroll in a course with “Audit” as the grading option, contact Outreach College Student Services to find out whether the course can be taken for the audit grade option and to request an Audit Approval Form.
 Obtain the instructor’s approval on this form.
 The extent of your classroom participation is determined by the instructor.
 Audit registration is not available online.
 Submit the completed form through UH FileDrop – secure email (Recipient: OCHELP), by the last day to add the course.

 How much does it cost to audit a course?